 Financial Returns to Household Inventory Management

-Households tend to hold substantial amounts of non-financial assets in the form of inventory.
-Households can obtain significant financial returns from strategic shopping and optimally managing these inventories of consumer goods.
-In addition, they choose to maintain liquid savings -- household working capital -- not just for precautionary motives but also to support this inventory management.
-We demonstrate that households earn high returns from inventory management at low levels of inventory, though returns decline rapidly as inventory levels increase.
-We provide evidence using scanner and survey data that supports this conclusion.
-High returns from inventory management that are declining in wealth offer a new rationale for poorer households not to participate in risky financial markets, while wealthier households invest in both financial assets and working capital.
+Households tend to hold substantial amounts of non-financial assets in the form of consumer goods inventories that are unobserved by traditional measures of wealth, about $1,100 on average.
+Such holdings can eclipse total financial assets among households in the lowest income quintile.
+Households can obtain significant financial returns from shopping strategically and optimally managing these inventories.
+In addition, they choose to maintain liquid savings – household working capital – not just for precautionary motives but also to support this inventory management.
+We demonstrate that households with low levels of inventory earn high returns from investing in household working capital, well above 20%, though returns decline rapidly as inventory levels increase.
+We provide evidence from scanner and survey data that supports this conclusion.
+Inventory management of consumer goods provides one alternative to investments in risky financial markets at low levels of liquid wealth and can induce uneven spending behavior alongside smooth consumption.

 Keywords: household working capital, stock market participation, financial returns, inventory, stockpiling